 Creating a safe and secure world has never been more important.

 We support the Royal Navy’s mission to deter aggression and maintain the security of the UK’s interests by delivering the next generation of Royal Navy warships, the Type 31 general purpose frigates.

-Awarded to Babcock in November 2019, this contract to deliver five Type 31 general purpose frigates by the end of 2028, signalled another decade of ship-build activity for the historic dockyard at Rosyth, one of the largest waterside manufacturing and repair facilities in the UK.
+Awarded to Babcock in November 2019, this contract to deliver five Type 31 general purpose frigates, signalled another decade of ship-build activity for the historic dockyard at Rosyth, one of the largest waterside manufacturing and repair facilities in the UK.

 Building on the unique experience and success of the Aircraft Carrier Alliance, we have brought together a highly experienced and integrated project team spanning several regions of the UK, to meet the challenging Type 31 programme.

 Re-energising the UK’s maritime capability through modern UK ship design and build practices, the Type 31 programme is the first of its kind to be delivered under the new National Shipbuilding Strategy.
 The innovative programme will strengthen technology transfer into the UK and drive British shipbuilding expertise to deliver the Royal Navy, a world leader in naval platforms, the ‘Inspiration’ class.